nroehling/self-hosted-sentry/README.md

 #### Cleanup
 We log into our server.
 Sentry was running in docker.
-We went to the docker folder ran this docker-compose exec worker bash
+We went to the docker folder ran this `docker compose exec worker bash`
+After that from the worker bash we ran
+`sentry cleanup --days 30`
-After that from the worker bash we ran sentry cleanup --days 30 basically this will clean up all the events data before 30 days.
+basically this will clean up all the events data before 30 days.

 After this we go inside of the database by running these

-docker-compose exec postgres bash psql -U postgres
+`docker compose exec postgres bash`
+`psql -U postgres`
-VACUUM FULL; Point to be noted, VACUUM FULL; will lock your db tables unless the full vacuum is being done.
+`VACUUM FULL;` Point to be noted, VACUUM FULL; will lock your db tables unless the full vacuum is being done.
 Voila!
 Database and hard driver storage cleaned up! :)